NICE (NASDAQ:NICE) Releases Q1 Earnings Guidance

-NICE (NASDAQ:NICE – Get Rating) issued an update on its first quarter earnings guidance on Thursday morning.
+NICE (NASDAQ:NICE – Get Rating) updated its first quarter earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.92-2.02 for the period, compared to the consensus estimate of $2.06.
 The company issued revenue guidance of $559-569 million, compared to the consensus revenue estimate of $576.78 million.
 NICE also updated its FY 2023 guidance to $8.28-$8.48 EPS.

 NICE Price Performance